 • To keep ahead of contemporary communication and advertising by the efficient use of internet technology.
 To reach out to the younger audiences in this way and become more involved in their lives.

-• To provide timely information about the theatre’s activities to audiences in Cyprus and abroad communicating in both Greek and English.
+• To provide timely information about the theatre’s activities to audiences in Cyprus and abroad communicating in Greek, English and Russian.

 • To continue the contribution to the upgrade of Limassol’s cultural identity as a town with a distinct cultural profile and activity, through Rialto events and festivals.